Ted Turner: WTBS

-In the late 1960s Turner began buying several Southern radio stations.
-In 1969, he sold his radio stations to buy a struggling television station in Atlanta, UHF Channel 17 WJRJ (now WPCH).
+In the late 1960s, Turner purchased several Southern radio stations.
+In 1969, he sold his radio stations to buy a struggling television station in Atlanta, UHF channel 17 WJRJ-TV.
 At the time, UHF stations did well only in markets without VHF stations, like Fresno, California, or in markets with only one station on VHF.
-Independent UHF stations were not ratings winners or that profitable even in larger markets, but Turner concluded that this would change as people wanted more than several choices.
-He changed the call sign to WTCG, erroneously claimed to have stood for "Watch This Channel Grow" but in actuality stood for Turner Communications Group.
-Initially, the station ran old movies from prior decades, along with theatrical cartoons and bygone sitcoms and drama programs.
-As a better syndicated product fell off the VHF stations, Turner would acquire it for his station at a very low price.
+Independent UHF stations were not ratings winners or profitable even in larger markets, but Turner concluded that this would change as people wanted more than several choices.
+He changed the call sign to WTCG, representing Turner Communications Group, and promoted the company as "Watch This Channel Grow".

+Initially, the station ran old movies from prior decades, along with theatrical cartoons, classic sitcoms and drama programs.
+As better syndicated products fell off the VHF stations, Turner would acquire them for his station at a very low price.
 WTCG ran mostly second- and even third-hand programming of the time, including fare such as Gilligan's Island, I Love Lucy, Star Trek, Hazel, and Bugs Bunny.
 Other low-cost content included humorist Bill Tush reading the news at 3 a.m., prompting Turner to jokingly comment that, "we have a 100% share at this time".
 Tush once delivered the news with his "co-anchor" Rex, a German Shepherd.
-The dog (who belonged to an associate) was shown next to Tush on set, wearing a shirt and tie while eating a peanut butter sandwich.
+The dog, which belonged to an associate, was shown next to Tush on set, wearing a shirt and tie while eating a peanut butter sandwich.
 Rex appeared only on one episode, but a myth grew where many people thought the dog was a nightly guest.

-By 1972, WTCG had acquired the rights to telecast Atlanta Braves and Atlanta Hawks games.
-Turner would go on to purchase UHF Channel 36 WRET (now WCNC) in Charlotte, North Carolina, and ran it with a format similar to WTCG.
+In 1972, WTCG acquired the rights to telecast Atlanta Braves and Atlanta Hawks games.
+In addition to the Atlanta station, Turner purchased the former WCTU in Charlotte, North Carolina, which became WRET-TV after his initials.
+The station initially flailed to the point that, in 1972, Turner appeared on the station to appeal for contributions from viewers; by 1975, the station had become profitable and one of the most-watched independent stations in the country.
+In 1976, each of the contributors to the station four years prior received checks returning their money—with interest.
+WRET became Charlotte's NBC affiliate in 1978.